danvet/danvet.github.io/_drafts/maintainer-statistics.md

 FIXME: Same graphs as above, but for kernel ex GPU

 Kernel ex graphics is an entirely different story.
-Overall, review is much less a thing that happens, with only about 30% of all maintainer patches having any indication of oversight.
+Overall, review is much less a thing that happens, with only about 30% of all maintainer self-commits having any indication of oversight.
 The positive thing is that there's at least a very small upward trend, both in absolute and relative numbers.
 But it's very slow, and will likely take decades until there's no more a double standard on review